poti35/mysql-wordpress-mc/README.md

 # Instalación persistente de MySQL y WordPress en Kubernetes

-En este ejemplo describiremos cómo ejecutar una instalación persistente de WordPress y MySQL en Kubernetes.
-Usaremos las imágenes oficiales de mysql y wordpress para esta instalación.
-(La imagen de WordPress incluye un servidor Apache).
+In this example we will describe how to execute a persistent installation of WordPress and MySQL in Kubernetes.
+We will use the official images of mysql and wordpress for this installation.
+(The image of WordPress includes an Apache server).

-Usaremos los siguientes conceptos de Kubernetes:
+We will use the following concepts of Kubernetes:

-* Volúmenes persistentes (ciclo de vida del disco no vinculado a los Pods).
+* Persistent Volumns (life cicle of disk not linked to Pods).
-* Servicios para permitir que los Pods se localicen unos a otros.
+* Services for allow Pods to locaste each other.
-* Balanceador de carga externo para exponer los servicios externamente.
+* Load Balancer Balanceador de carga externo para exponer los servicios externamente.
 * Despliegues para asegurar que los Pods se mantengan en funcionamiento.
 * Secrets para almacenar contraseñas confidenciales.